 The Alternative to Meds Center Desvenlafaxine Tapering Program

 Alternative to Meds Center offers desvenlafaxine alternatives and a desvenlafaxine tapering program that provides 24/7 monitoring and competent, attentive care during the process.
 Our beautiful inpatient facility has been designed for maximum client comfort.
 Getting off desvenlafaxine does not have to be a torturous experience.
-In fact, using our protocols as we have been for a decade and a half, has lead to resounding success.
+In fact, using our protocols as we approach a landmark 2 decades of resounding success.
 Clients are often surprised at how mild the process can be.
 Where indicated, cross-tapering may be a much milder and easier to tolerate option for desvenlafaxine cessation.

-Since it is important to test for and clear toxins from the body, that is one of the first actions to do.4,6 Relieving the body of these toxic accumulations allows for normalization to begin of previously compromised systems in the body.
+Since it is important to test for and clear toxins from the body, that is one of the first actions to do.3-5,9 Removing these toxic accumulations allows for the normalization of previously compromised systems in the body.
 All the parts and systems in the body interconnect, including the CNS/neurochemistry, the digestive system, and many other vital parts of a healthy body.

 Find Out More